grongierisc/formation-template/README.md

 }
 ````

 This operation is similar to the first one we created.
 When it will receive a message of the type `Formation.Msg.FormationInsertRequest`, it will use an adapter to execute SQL requests.
-Those requests will be sent to our postgre database.
+Those requests will be sent to our Postgres database.

 ## 9.2.
 Configuring the production